 If you enjoy good food, really good food, this European train trip will be over-the-top for you.

-Bologna is a legendary city well known for fantastic, delicious, glorious Bologna food.
+Bologna is a legendary city well known for fantastic, delicious, glorious Bolognese food.
 It’s the reason that in Italy, the city is known as La Grassa or “The Fat One.”
 It’s also the reason it’s one of the top places to visit in Italy.

 Visit the old Quadrilatero market area adjacent to the Piazza Maggiore by the basilica.
 Quadrilatero is the only place in the city where everything of high quality is brought together in one spot.
 The number and variety of foodstuffs all around are nearly overwhelming.

 Stop in the 100-year-old food shop Paolo Atti & Figli on Via Caprarie before continuing to A. F. Tamburini.
 Founded in 1932, it also is one of the city’s most famous food stores.
 Best yet, in the rear, there’s a small cafeteria with many tables for patrons to sit and eat.
 The food is delizioso!